tejada7/Java-Certification/OCP_Java11.md

 #### Collect method
 * `<R> R collect(Supplier<R> supplier, BiConsumer<R, ? super T> accumulator, BiConsumer<R, R> combiner)` -> supplier is the function that creates the result container so that the accumulator can fold elements to the result container; finally, the combiner combines the partial result containers in the event it is a parallel stream.
     ```java
-        List.of("h", "o", "l", "a").stream().collect(StringBuilder::new, StringBuilder::append, StringBuilder::append); // the result will be a string builder with the greeting hola, it's worth noting that combines does nothing, unlike the belwo example:
+        List.of("h", "o", "l", "a").stream()
+            .collect(StringBuilder::new, StringBuilder::append, StringBuilder::append); // the result will be a string builder with the greeting hola, it's worth noting that combines does nothing, unlike the below example:

+        List.of("h", "o", "l", "a").stream().parallel()
+            .foreach(System.out::print); // non-deterministic output, it could be any combination

+        // ℹ️ mind that when using collectors, the order depends on the spliterator characteristics of the underlying list
-        List.of("h", "o", "l", "a").stream().parallel().collect(TreeSet::new, Set::add, Set::addAll); // Set<h,o,l,a>
+        List.of("h", "o", "l", "a").stream().parallel()
+            .collect(ArrayList::new, List::add, List::addAll); // will still be List<h,o,l,a> because the list spliterator reports ORDERED characteristic
     ```

 > [!IMPORTANT]